-An automatic scholarship, worth £1,100 per annum is available to students starting their degree in September 2013 or January 2014, from the following counties:
+From September 2014, a scholarship, worth £2,500 per annum is available to undergraduate students (excluding foundation) from the following counties:

 - Buckinghamshire (including Milton Keynes)

-All awards are subject to your meeting the University’s academic entry requirements and abiding by the rules and regulations.
+All awards are subject to your meeting the University’s academic entry requirements and abiding by the University’s rules and regulations.
 To be eligible to apply for a scholarship you will need to have been offered a place to study at Buckingham.
 In the case of UCAS applications, if you are made an award you will need to select Buckingham as your firm acceptance choice.
-Home students awarded a scholarship or bursary will not be eligible for the automatic £1,100 bursary awarded to those in receipt of a maintenance grant.
-Students may only accept one award.